 A cablecar route formed by Judge McGilvra and friends (the Madison Street Cable Railway Company) eased access and crowds grew.
 In summer the cars ran every two minutes.
 In winter removable glass panels protected passengers and motormen from Northwest rain.
 The cablecars were emblazoned with advertisements, one poster inviting the public to enjoy "Bruns & Nina, character mimes, assisted by The Great Diana in her beautiful chameleon dance, including prismatics and electric effects."

 In 1902-1903, when Seattle hired the famed Olmsted brothers to develop a Seattle park system, they bypassed Madison Park because it had few park-like "amenities."
 It more closely resembled a Tivoli amusement center.

 The big change came in 1917.
 The Lake Washington Ship Canal, which connects Lake Washington, Lake Union, and Puget Sound, was opened.
 The water level of Lake Washington dropped nine feet, and a new, extended shoreline appeared.
 Two years later, a bathhouse was built at Madison Park.
-In 1922, the shore area, bathhouse, and surrounding greenery were transferred to the Seattle Park Department.
+In 1922, the shore area, bathhouse, and surrounding greenery were transferred to the Seattle Parks Department.
 From then on, the quiet, glen-like waterfront playground with tennis courts and the neighborly shopping strip began to resemble the Madison Park we know today.